 Those places in Costa Rica are not typically part of any of our travelers’ itineraries, so this greatly reduces our travelers’ chances of coming into contact with mosquitos carrying the Zika virus.
 This bodes well for travelers to Costa Rica in 2019 and beyond, especially when booking a trip with Costa Rica Escapes.

 Depending on where you’re traveling from the risk of contracting the Zika virus may be lower in Costa Rica than it is where you live; therefore, you might already be taking preventative measures to avoid the disease.
 If not here are some easy rules to follow to minimize your risk.

 - Choose to stay at a hotel or lodging with air conditioning and fans.
 Fans are an effective way to decrease mosquitoes, but climate control is ideal.
-For this reason it is best to collaborate with a Costa Rica travel experts like those at Costa Rica Escapes to ensure lodging like this is selected for your travels.
+For this reason, it is best to collaborate with a Costa Rica travel experts (like us at Costa Rica Escapes) ensuring lodging like this is selected for your travels.

 - Make sure your hotel accommodations have screens on all windows and even doors.
 This way you can maintain an open-air feeling while you enjoy the rainforest and beach, but you eliminate the risk of mosquitoes entering where you sleep.

 - Always maintain your windows and doors, even screen ones, shut at prime mosquito time, which is dusk, right before sunset.